 We give up and walk to a quieter cocktail bar, not far from the rowdy club, in less than an hour.
 Later in the week, we heard that other colleagues from the ship ended up paying four hundred dollars for a regular bottle of champagne at gunpoint in some crazy club in the city.

 No drama ruined our night out.
 Just languid sensuousness and slightly intoxicated senses in the light breeze past the twilight hour and one cocktail bar after another until the first rays of dawn.

 It is close to four in the morning as we walk along the Bosporus, back to the cruise ship.
 Surprisingly, we find an open tavern with a few tables placed right on the shore.

-Breakfast on the Golden Horn’s promenade seems the smartest decision of the moment.
-After all, the staff mess does not come complete with waves crashing at our feet and covered by a divine canvas of dark purple and pink hues that is slowly extinguishing the flickering of the stars.
-It surely is a much better alternative for breakfast and one last opportunity to extract one more drop of the city’s charm.
+Breakfast on the Golden Horn’s promenade seems the wisest decision of the moment.
+After all, the staff mess does not come complete with waves crashing at our feet and covered by a divine canvas of dark purple and pink hues that slowly extinguish the stars’ flickering.
+It is indeed a much better alternative for breakfast and one last opportunity to extract one more drop of the city’s charm.

 I did hope that the night would work its magic – and it did.
 I did fall!
 I did get butterflies galore.
 Alas, not for the man.